zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/index.md

 A key benefit to taking a relational view of data is to reduce duplication.
 For example, you might want to record data about people in a town.
 If you took a non-relational approach to record this data, you would store the person's name together with their address, place of work, school, and so on as individual data items.
 Where multiple people live at the same address or go to the same school, you would record the address or school details in multiple places.
 If the school name ever changed, you would have to update it in every data item in which it appeared, which is a time-consuming and error-prone task.

-In a relational database, each _entity_ such as the person, the school, and the place of work is stored in separate tables and unique instances if the entity is identified by a Primary Key value.
+In a relational database, each _entity_ such as the person, the school, and the place of work is stored in separate tables and unique instances of the entity are identified by a Primary Key value.
 Relationships or associations between entities are defined in a database by the existence of Foreign Keys.

 ## One-To-Many
 The following diagram depicts a relationship between the Books and Authors tables in a database:

 ![Database Relationship](/images/17-08-2016-14-01-13.png)

 Each table has a Primary Key (PK) that uniquely defines each instance of an entity (or row) within the table.
 The Books table's PK is `BookId`, and the Authors table's PK is `AuthorId`.
 The `AuthorId` column in the Books table is a Foreign Key (FK), linking a book to its author.
 The book is the _dependent_ entity in the relationship.
 Its integrity depends on a valid reference to an author.
 The author becomes the _principal_ entity.
 Using foreign keys, you can link one author row in the database to many book rows.
 This type of relationship is the most commonly found and is known as a **One-To-Many** relationship.

 Depending on the diagramming software that you use, the side of the relationship that has a _multiplicity_ of 1 is normally depicted by a figure **1** or a key.
 The side of the relationship with a _multiplicity_ of many is usually depicted by an asterisk (*) or an infinity symbol (&#8734;). _Multiplicity_ describes the potential number of items that can be found at one end of a relationship.